KIT-IAI/pyWATTS/docs/source/core.rst

 Control Flow for adding Modules to a Pipeline
 ---------------------------------------------

-To add a module to a pipeline, the user has to call the module with a `Pipeline` or a list of `StepInformation`.
+To add a module to a pipeline, the user has to call the module with the input the module needs.
+Then in the background the `StepFactory` is called and creates the needed steps.
-Afterward, the module calls the `StepFactory` that determines what kind of steps are needed.
-For example, if this is the first module in the pipeline, then a `StartStep` has to be added before adding the step that wraps the corresponding module.
+For example, if a module is called with ``x=pipeline["input"]``, then a `StartStep` is added before adding the step that wraps the corresponding module.
+This `StartStep` selects the column "input" from the input data.
 Moreover, the `StepFactory` adds the dependencies to the newly created step.
-The dependencies are stored in the `StepInformation`.
 Finally, the `StepFactory` adds the step to the pipeline and returns a new `StepInformation` to the module that in turn returns it to the user.